-The African-American Community Fund (AACF) began in 1992 under the leadership of Dayton Foundation emeritus Governing Board member and former chair John E. Moore and former member Lloyd E. Lewis, Jr. At that time, AACF served as an umbrella to more than a dozen funds earmarked to address specific needs within Greater Daytons African-American community.
+The African-American Community Fund (AACF) began in 1992 under the leadership of The Dayton Foundation emeritus Governing Board member and former chair John E. Moore, Sr. and former member Lloyd E. Lewis, Jr. At that time, AACF served as an umbrella to more than a dozen funds earmarked to address specific needs within Greater Daytons African-American community.

 For specific details, please contact Whitney Briggs, Development officer for The Dayton Foundation, at (937) 225-9948.

 The African-American Community Fund celebrates 20 years of helping the African-American community.
 Read more in our spring 2012 issue of Good News here.

 GrantmakingThe African-American Community Fund (AACF) accepts grant applications from qualified 501(c)(3) organizations in the Dayton/Miami Valley area.
 Grants are awarded once a year to a variety of organizations: from social services to mentoring and education, from health and wellness to the arts.
 Typical amounts awarded range from $500 to $1,000.
 The size and number of grants is determined by the amount of money available each year.